onohiroaki/ILCAnaTutorial/README.md

    git clone https://github.com/akiyamiyamoto/Tutorial.git
 ```

-The tutorial in this package assumes iLCSoft-v01-16-02 running on Scientific Linux 6
+The tutorial in this package assumes iLCSoft-v02-00-01 running on Scientific Linux 6
-unless stated otherwise. iLCSoft-v01-16-02 is the version validated for DBD study
+unless stated otherwise. iLCSoft-v02-00-01 is the version used for the ILD detector
-and later.
-A new version of iLCSoft for ILD detector optimization is available
-as a developper release.
+optimization.

 iLCSoft is maintained at [https://github.com/iLCSoft](https://github.com/iLCSoft).
 Please read iLCSoft documentation in